felix-adigbli/Tri-layer-intrusion-detection/README.md

-# Tri-Layer Intrusion Detection System (TLIDS)
+# Tri-Layer Intrusion Detection System (TriLIDS)

 ## Overview
-The Tri-Layer Intrusion Detection System (TLIDS) is an advanced anomaly detection solution developed
+The Tri-Layer Intrusion Detection System (TriLIDS) is an advanced anomaly detection solution developed

-## TLIDS Demonstration
+## TriLIDS Demonstration
-Here is video demo of the Tri-Layer Intrusion Detection System:
+Here is video demo of the TriLIDS:

 https://github.com/user-attachments/assets/6cc79274-84f2-4c28-97ed-8e7bd42b87cf

 ## Project Objective
-The primary aims of the TLIDS project are:
+The primary aims of the TriLIDS project are:
 1. Model Development: To develop a hierarchical machine learning model that performs both binary and multiclass detection for known and zero-day attacks.
 2. Model Deployment: To deploy the model as a service that can be used by external systems, encapsulated within Docker.
 3. Interface Creation: To develop a web interface for simulating attack requests to the deployed model and a dashboard for visualizing predictions.